 Veterans Legacy Program student-created exhibit, University of Denver

-Each program will be the sum of the PIs' collective vision, and unique within the broader VLP.
+Each program will be the sum of the Principal Investigators' (PI) collective vision, and unique within the broader VLP.
 But, all will have in common three things: funded, original research on area Veterans; research opportunities for undergraduates (and graduates, if applicable); and work that is proudly shared with the local community, to memorialize Veterans in this new, engaging way.

 Every level of stakeholder is intended to benefit professionally from this.
 Scholars on previous VLP programs, for example, have presented at national conferences, written articles on their work, and develop book projects.